Baptism: A Continuing Covenant

 The Way to Perfection

-The prophet Nephi taught that after baptism we “must press forward” and “endure to the end.”
-He promised that God will give us eternal life if we show our love by obeying Him (see 2 Nephi 31:19–21).
-As we obey the Lord and keep the covenants we made with Him at the time of baptism, we will experience happiness in this life and eternal joy in the life to come.
+The prophet Nephi said that we “must press forward” and “endure to the end.”
+The Lord has promised us eternal life with Him as we show our love by obeying Him and keeping our baptismal covenants.
+(See 2 Nephi 31:19–21.)
+True happiness on earth and eternal joy hereafter come from living the covenants we make with the Lord.

-A member of another faith who later joined the Church explained what her baptism meant to her:
+A former Catholic nun who joined the Church explained what her baptism meant to her:

 “Everything I saw and heard in the Church impressed me very, very much.
 The warmth and love, as well as the deep concern each member had for the other members, made me realize that this religion must have something special about it. …

 “Then I silently renew my covenant to take the name of Jesus Christ upon me, telling him that I renew the promise to accept him, the principles of the gospel, and his teachings; to accept the Church and to uphold the prophet and the other Church authorities, the only ones divinely commissioned to lead us in the name of God.
 In my silent prayer I add that I renew the covenant to always remember him, for example, to recall his presence, especially during the day in moments of temptation or weariness.
-Finally I renew the covenant to keep his commandments, knowing that if I do this faithfully I will have his Spirit to be with me” (Miriam Spain Peterson, “The Lord Takes Care,” in No More Strangers, 4 vols., ed.
-Hartman Rector and Connie Rector [1971–90], 3:154, 157–59).
+Finally I renew the covenant to keep his commandments, knowing that if I do this faithfully I will have his Spirit to be with me” (quoted by Hartman and Connie Rector in No More Strangers, 4 vols.
+[1971–90], 3:154, 157, 159).

-• Doctrine and Covenants 27:2 (we partake of the sacrament in remembrance of Christ)
+• Doctrine and Covenants 27:2 (partaking of the sacrament)

 Before presenting this lesson:

-3. Prepare the poster suggested in the lesson, or write the information on the chalkboard.
+3. Prepare the posters suggested in the lesson or write the information on the chalkboard.